-Summer Vegetable Paella is summer-holidays on a plate.
-A lazy summers day finished off with a wonderful dish of gluten-free, vegan, seasonal vegetable paella is heavenly.
+Vegan Summer Vegetable Paella is summer-holidays on a plate.
+Imagine at the end of a lazy summers day gathering for a tasty dish of gluten-free vegan, seasonal vegetable paella.
+Sounds heavenly doesn’t it?
 It has everything you want – in one dish.
-So great for washing up!
+Great for washing up!

 Summer Vegetable Paella is easy to make and takes less than 40 minutes (including standing time).

-This is a super versatile dish that you can dress up or down for lunch, light dinner or dinner party standard.
+This is a super versatile dish that you can dress up or down for lunch, light dinner or fancy dinner party standards.
 Serve with salads such as Endive Salad with Pears and Almonds.

 Allergy Information – Summer Vegetable Paella